 Elena Chivyska

-Health and Wellbeing Project Worker
+Health and Wellbeing Coordinator and Safeguarding Officer

 Elena Chivyska

+Hi, my name is Honor.
+I am a recent graduate of the University of Edinburgh, where I studied Social Anthropology.
 I began working for Europia in the role of Business Development and Research Worker in September 2022.
 I am currently a graduate trainee, part of the CharityWorks graduate scheme.
+I feel very proud to be part of such a hard-working team and to contribute to the meaningful support Europia provides.

 Lizzie Wilkinson